-We study the problem of sequential prediction in the stochastic setting with an adversary that is allowed to inject clean-label adversarial (or out-of-distribution) examples.
-Algorithms designed to handle purely stochastic data tend to fail in the presence of such adversarial examples, often leading to erroneous predictions.
-This is undesirable in many high-stakes applications such as medical recommendations, where abstaining from predictions on adversarial examples is preferable to misclassification.
-On the other hand, assuming fully adversarial data leads to very pessimistic bounds that are often vacuous in practice.
+We study the problem of sequential prediction in the stochastic setting with an 1 adversary that is allowed to inject clean-label adversarial (or out-of-distribution) 2 examples.
+Algorithms designed to handle purely stochastic data tend to fail in the З 4 presence of such adversarial examples, often leading to erroneous predictions.
+This is undesirable in many high-stakes applications such as medical recommendations, 5 where abstaining from predictions on adversarial examples is preferable to mis-6 classification.
+On the other hand, assuming fully adversarial data leads to very 7 pessimistic bounds that are often vacuous in practice.
+8 To capture this motivation, we propose a new model of sequential prediction that 9 sits between the purely stochastic and fully adversarial settings by allowing the

-To move away from these pessimistic guarantees, we propose a new model of sequential prediction that sits between the purely stochastic and fully adversarial settings by allowing the learner to abstain from making a prediction at no cost on adversarial examples, thereby asking the learner to make predictions with certainty.
-Assuming access to the marginal distribution on the non-adversarial examples, we design a learner whose error scales with the VC dimension (mirroring the stochastic setting) of the hypothesis class, as opposed to the Littlestone dimension which characterizes the fully adversarial setting.
-Furthermore, we design learners for VC dimension 1 classes and the class of axis-aligned rectangles, which work even in the absence of access to the marginal distribution.
-Our key technical contribution is a novel measure for quantifying uncertainty for learning VC classes, which may be of independent interest.
+10 learner to abstain from making a prediction at no cost on adversarial examples.
+11 12 Assuming access to the marginal distribution on the non-adversarial examples, we design a learner whose error scales with the VC dimension (mirroring the stochastic 13 setting) of the hypothesis class, as opposed to the Littlestone dimension which 14 characterizes the fully adversarial setting.
+Furthermore, we design a learner for VC 15 dimension 1 classes, which works even in the absence of access to the marginal 16 distribution.
+Our key technical contribution is a novel measure for quantifying 17 uncertainty for learning VC classes, which may be of independent interest.
+18

-1 Introduction
+19 1 Introduction

-Consider the problem of sequential prediction in the realizable setting, where labels are generated from an unknown f^ belonging to a hypothesis class \mathcal{F} .
-Sequential prediction is typically studied under two distributional assumptions on the input data: the stochastic setting where the data is assumed to be identically and independently distributed (i.i.d) according to some fixed (perhaps unknown) distribution, and the fully-adversarial setting where we make absolutely no assumptions on the data generation process.
-A simple empirical risk minimization (ERM) strategy works for the stochastic setting where the learner predicts according to the best hypothesis on the data seen so far.
-The number of mistakes of this strategy typically scales with the Vapnik-Chervonenkis (VC) dimension of the underlying hypothesis class \mathcal{F} .
-However, in the fully adversarial setting, this strategy can lead to infinite mistakes even for classes of VC dimension 1 even if the adversary is required to be consistent with labels from f^ .
-The Littlestone dimension, which characterizes the complexity of sequential prediction in fully-adversarial setting, can be very large and often unbounded compared to the VC dimension [Lit87].
-This mismatch has led to the exploration of beyond worst-case analysis for sequential prediction [RST11, HRS20, RS13a, BCKP20].

-In this work, we propose a new framework that sits in between the stochastic and fully-adversarial setting.
-In particular, we consider sequential prediction with an adversary that injects adversarial (or out-of-distribution) examples in a stream of i.i.d. examples, and a learner that is allowed to abstain from predicting on adversarial examples.
-A natural motivation for our framework arises in medical diagnosis where the goal is to predict a patient's illness based on symptoms.
-In cases where the symptoms are not among the commonly indicative ones for the specific disease, or the symptoms may suggest a disease that is outside the scope of the doctor's knowledge, it is safer for the doctor to abstain from making a prediction rather than risk making an incorrect one.
-Similarly, for self-driving cars, in cases where the car encounters weather conditions outside of its training, or unknown information signs, it is better for the algorithm to hand over access to the driver instead of making a wrong decision which could end up being fatal.
+Consider the problem of sequential prediction in the realizable setting, where labels are generated 20 from an unknown f^ belonging to a hypothesis class \mathcal{F} .
+Sequential prediction is typically studied 21 under two distributional assumptions on the input data: the stochastic setting where the data is 22 assumed to be identically and independently distributed (i.i.d) according to some fixed (perhaps 23 unknown) distribution, and the fully-adversarial setting where we make absolutely no assumptions 24 on the data generation process.
+A simple empirical risk minimzation (ERM) strategy works for the 25 stochastic setting where the learner predicts according to the best hypothesis on the data seen so 26 far.
+The number of mistakes of this strategy typically scales with the Vapnik-Chervonenkis (VC) 27 dimension of the underlying hypothesis class \mathcal{F} .
+However, in the fully adversarial setting, this strategy 28 can lead to infinite mistakes even for classes of VC dimension 1 even if the adversary is required to 29 be consistent with labels from f^ .
+The Littlestone dimension, which characterizes the complexity of 30 sequential prediction in fully-adversarial setting, can be very large and often unbounded compared to 31 the VC dimension [Lit87].
+This mismatch has led to the exploration of beyond worst-case analysis 32 for sequential prediction [RST11, HRS20, RS13a, BCKP20].
+33 abstain from predicting on adversarial examples.
+A natural motivation for our framework arises 37 in medical diagnosis where the goal is to predict a patient's illness based on symptoms.
+In cases 38 where the symptoms are not among the commonly indicative ones for the specific disease, or the 39 symptoms may suggest a disease that is outside the scope of the doctor's knowledge, it is safer for 40 the doctor to abstain from making a prediction rather than risk making an incorrect one.
+Similarly, 41 for self-driving cars, in cases where the car encounters weather conditions outside of its training, or 42 unknown information signs, it is better for the algorithm to hand over access to the driver instead of 43 making a wrong decision which could end up being fatal.
+44